 Graduate Research Assistantships

-Graduate research assistantship stipend amounts vary according to the applicant’s level (M.S. or Ph.D.) and advancement within that level.
-Upon recommendation by their advisor, M.S. applicants may reach level two after successful completion of one year of graduate work.
-Advancement of Ph.D. applicants depends on their advisor’s satisfaction with research, progress and preliminary examination results.
+Graduate research assistantship stipend amounts vary according to the applicant’s level (M.S. or Ph.D.) and advancement within that level for Ph.D.
+Advancement of Ph.D. applicants depends on their adviser’s satisfaction with research, progress and preliminary examination results.

 Graduate Research Assistantship Stipends*